mfrans1/mfrans1.github.io/_pages/JetLag.md

 **What will JetLag provide?**<br>

-We're still working on it, but we expect to release several beta products in Spring 2023.
-These products will be based on the MERRA-2/ERA5 reanalyses and will include a jet segment data set with labeled subtropical and polar front features.
+We're still working on it, but we expect to release an ERA5-based beta product in Fall 2023.

 Other products will be released over time, including products for the ERAi reanalysis and for CMIP6 model runs.<br>
 Contact us (see below) if you are interested in a product that is not available.<br>